greymd/siops/README.md

 ## Purpose

-There are various tool to do benchmarking volumes.
+There are various tool to do volume benchmarking.
 They are nice and well-created.

 On the other hand, they are complicated and it is difficult for testers to compare different conditions caused by low-level flags.